Feisty female finally gets Pixar spotlight in "Brave"

 During its 17-year history making films, Pixar, a unit of Walt Disney Co, has become Hollywood's most reliable studio.
 Starting with "Toy Story" in 1995, its 12 films have generated more than $7.2 billion in worldwide ticket sales, according to Hollywood.com.

-With Merida figurines, watches and other merchandise already on sale, industry tracking suggests "Brave" will open with a healthy $55 million (35.3 million pounds) to $60 million in domestic ticket sales, despite a scarier feel than usual and a PG rating.
+With Merida figurines, watches and other merchandise already on sale, industry tracking suggests "Brave" will open with a healthy $55 million to $60 million in domestic ticket sales, despite a scarier feel than usual and a PG rating.

 Producer Katherine Sarafian said the creative team was inspired by Grimms' fairy tales "where life's not easy.
 There's hard stuff that's going to happen."